farhanr8/Blackjack/PersonalStatement.md

 ### What impact do you want to have on the world and why?
-Please limit your statement to 500 words maximum and provide your submission with a link.

-Answer
+Growing up in a third world country gave me unique perspectives to the needs of this world.
+There are so many issues throughout all kinds of societies that could be resolved through the proper technology.
+I want to use my passion for technology to assist the problems that humans face throughout the world.
+My main interest lies in developing real-time gadgets using my knowledge and skills of working with embedded software.
+I also enjoy developing high level applications, whether it be mobile or web.
+Wherever it is that I land at the end, I want my software to have a positive effect on this world and make life a little more easier and enjoyable.